 Those who urge caution note full understanding of analytics is important to being successful with AI.
 They note that AI and analytics are both fueled by data.
 Wrong data will not result in good AI, they say.

 Some AI Stocks To Watch

 Artificial intelligence shows up in different ways, depending on how the company applies the technology and how far along it is in development.
-Two companies, Alphabet Inc.’s (NASDAQ:GOOGC) Google and Facebook Inc. (NASDAQ:FBC) use AI in image recognition and to analyze user data.
+Two companies, Alphabet Inc.’s (NASDAQ:GOOGB) Google and Facebook Inc. (NASDAQ:FBB) use AI in image recognition and to analyze user data.
 Of the two, Google has used acquisition of startups to gain a foothold.
 Facebook has relied on its FAIR (Facebook AI Research) unit to create its tools.

 In SaaS, Microsoft Corp.
 (NASDAQ:MSFTC) and Salesforce.com Inc. (NYSE:CRMC) rely heavily on the cloud to provide the data their respective AI units process.
 For Microsoft, Office 365 and Skype feed data back to Azure where Microsoft’s AI and Research Group processes it.
 Salesforce’s interest in AI is to provide companies with AI-driven analytics that “get smarter with every interaction.”